Trinkle23897/LAP-server/README.md

 5. restart apache2 service: `service apache2 restart`

+In Ubuntu 16.04: replace php7.2 to php7.0

 ### Usage

-Just open your browser and look at `http://localhost`
+Open your browser and look at `http://localhost`

 ### Features